Volkswagen ID. Buzz: Overview

 Responding to positive feedback and strong consumer interest for the ID.
-Buzz Concept shown at Detroit and Geneva in 2017, CEO Herbert Diess announced in August that VW would put the vehicle into production and begin selling it in 2022.
+Buzz Concept shown at Detroit and Geneva in 2017, CEO Herbert Diess announced in August that VW would put the vehicle into production, with sales beginning in 2022.

 The production version of the ID.
 Buzz debuted on 9 March 2022.
 It is one of nine new Volkswagen brand models based on the MEB platform.
 The ID.
 Buzz will be available in Europe the second half of 2022, and the US in 2024.
 Pre-orders in Europe began in May.
 Series production started in June, with an annual capacity of 130,000 units.
-The first deliveries are scheduled for fall 2022; the first ID.
+The first deliveries were scheduled for the third quarter of 2022; the first ID.
 Buzz off the production line was a Cargo model, delivered to Wolfgang Kempe GmbH in Isernhagen on 15 November 2022.

 The ID.
 Buzz is produced by Volkswagen Commercial Vehicles in Hanover; because prior ID. series vehicles have been built at the Volkswagen Zwickau-Mosel Plant, the Hanover factory needed to be retooled to accommodate EV assembly.
 Although the Volkswagen Chattanooga Assembly Plant began building the MEB-based ID.4 in 2021 for the US market, Volkswagen Group of America CEO Scott Keogh stated in January 2022 that bringing production of US ID.
 Buzz models to Chattanooga is unlikely.

 In Europe, it will launch in two configurations, a five-seater passenger van, and a cargo van; initially, a short-wheelbase version with rear-wheel drive will be available.
-A long-wheelbase version will debut in 2023, and will be the only version for sale in the US when it goes on sale in 2024.
+A seven-passenger, long-wheelbase version debuted on June 2, 2023, in Huntington Beach, California, and will be the only version for sale in the US when it goes on sale in June 2024 for the 2025 model year.
+The ID.Buzz was launched in Australasia in early 2025 (ahead of the first Australian deliveries of the ID.4 which occurred in mid-2025).

 Design

 According to product lead Jeffrey Lear, the styling of the ID.
 Buzz was chosen to "be modern and fresh and exciting for folks who may not have even been around [during the 1960s and 70s]" while retaining cues to the original Type 2 (T1)/Microbus, including the prominent front-mounted logo and (optional) two-tone paint.

 The designer of the ID.Buzz is Klaus Zyciora, Head of Volkswagen Group Design.
+The coefficient of drag is 0.285 for the SWB passenger version and 0.29 for the Cargo.